qiancai/ai-doc-reviewer/README.md

 - Filters out files that match specified exclude patterns
 - Easy to set up and integrate into your GitHub workflow

-### New features
+### New features in AI Doc Reviewer

 - Support for multiple AI providers:

-    - OpenAI's GPT-4 API
+    - OpenAI GPT-4 API
     - DeepSeek AI API

-- Specialized for documentation review with customized prompts tailored for technical writing
+- Enhanced documentation review performance with [customized prompts](#customize-prompts) configured in your own repository and tailored for technical writing

-- Support [using PR comments to trigger manual reviews](#triggering-pr-review-via-pr-comments) with various options:
+- Flexible [PR comment-based review triggers](#comment-format-guidelines) with various options:

-    - Review entire PR
+    - Review the entire PR
     - Review specific commits
     - Review changes between commits
-    - Configurable user permissions for triggering manual reviews

 ## Setup